Garrana/MEAArc/README.md

 2- Deliver Azure Arc Overview ( Azure Arc overview  ) - 1 hour
 3- Deliver Azure Arc Demo - 1 hour
 4- Pilot Planning Session – 1.5 hours
-5- Pilot Implementation (Arc Onboarding - 5+ Servers ) 6 hours
+5- Pilot Implementation (Arc Onboarding and use cases deployment - 5+ Servers ) 6 hours
 6- Future plans – 2 hours

-please note : estimated time is only for guidance purposes
+please note : estimated time is only for guidance purpose. customer requirements and priotiries comes first in time allocation

 ### 1- Deliver Hybird cloud overview

 The purpose of this session is to illustrate microsofy hybrid cloud strategy and vision to the customer and identify potential services that could benifit the customer.
-These identified services can be scheduled to discuss in more details in future engagements in the future plans session at the end of the workshop . please keep the discussion interactive with the customer to identify potential azure hybrid services of interest as you would need to build a plan for deploying these services with the customer in the last day
+These identified services would be discussed in the future plans session at the end of the workshop . please keep the discussion interactive with the customer to identify potential azure hybrid services of interest as you would need to build a plan for deploying these services with the customer in the last day.

 please download the presentaion slide deck [here](https://arccontent.blob.core.windows.net/slides/1-Azure_Hybrid_Cloud_overview.pptx)